geoscixyz/em/content/case_histories/do27do18tkc/setup.rst

 Many different types of kimberlite can exist within a pipe, and unfortunately, there are several classifications and naming conventions (:cite:`Pell1997`, :cite:`Kjarsgaard2007`).
-Here, we divide kimbelitic rocks into three types based on their depositional environment: Hypabyssal (HK): intrusive, igneous, nonfragmented rock, root of volcanic pipe Volcaniclastic (VK): extrusive, fragmental, main volcanic body Pyroclastic (PK): a subclass of VK, extrusive, violent, deposited after an explosive event.
+Here, we divide kimbelitic rocks into three types based on their depositional environment:

+- Hypabyssal (HK): intrusive, igneous, nonfragmented rock, root of volcanic pipe

+- Volcaniclastic (VK): extrusive, fragmental,

+- Pyroclastic (PK): main volcanic body, a subclass of VK, extrusive, violent, deposited after an explosive event.